AshlynPowell/PWS-472-Labs/Lab 7- PCA admix.md

 For this lab, we will be using `bam` files output from `bowtie2` (a read-mapping program), calling variants with `ANGSD`, and then creating a PCA plot and an ADMIXTURE plot.
 Note that this is a very small sample size for an admixture plot, however, the process would be the same with a larger sample size.

-We will be using samfiles provided that I have already mapped reads to.
+We will be using samfiles that I have already mapped reads to.
 Reminder, that you should create your own folder in which to run these analyses, ideally in your `~/compute` directory (rather than in the class shared directory).

 ### 1. Copy the `lab7` directory to your `compute` directory
 ```
 cd ~/compute
-cp -r ~/fsl_groups/fslg_pws472/compute/lab7 .
+cp -r ~/fsl_groups/fslg_pws472/compute/lab7 ./
 cd lab7
 mkdir jobs
 ```